| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 had been a member of the Society for many years taking many roles and

+also producing a number of popular shows.
 The application by former EFDC Councillor and village resident Roy

 Newlands to register land in Loughton Lane as a village green, was accepted